-Adult Dependent £38.00 (Please note that this is unavailable unless you have received it before its abolition on 6th April 2010).
+Adult Dependent addition is unavailable unless you have received it before its abolition on 6th April 2010.

 However, this additional payment will not be made if your partner’s income (including earning, overlapping benefits, or private pensions) is over a certain amount.

 Additional amounts for dependent children used to be applied to CA but were abolished in April 2003.

 To qualify for CA you cannot be ‘gainfully employed’.

 Therefore, from April 2020, you must not be earning more than £128 per week.

 This figure should be worked out after deductions which include tax, National Insurance Contributions, half of any contribution made towards an occupational or personal pension and any other allowable deductions.